5 tips to optimize your facial expression analyses

 There are still steps you can take to minimize interference: if testing a soda, for example, test participants could drink through a straw, which would ideally be transparent and colorless.

 A tip to consider: Some people have a natural tendency to touch their face without realizing it.
 You may want to warn the test participants to keep their arms on the table throughout the test in order to get the best possible results.

 2. Make sure the test participant looks into the camera

 Rotation of the face is OK with automatic facial analysis, but it should be limited (<40°).
 That means that you should sit opposite of the test participant and not next to him/her if you want to ask questions during the test.
 In a social interaction setting (medical student – patient or consultant - client interaction) you would ideally position the camera on the conversation partner’s shoulder.

-With this set-up people almost look straight into the camera when they talk to their partner.
-In practice this may not be possible, but if you put the camera a short distance away, at the same height, with direct sight line to the participant’s face, you have a working solution.
+With this set-up, people almost look straight into the camera when they talk to their partner.
+In practice, this may not always be possible.
+But if you put the camera a short distance away, at the same height, with direct sight line to the participant’s face, you have a working solution.

 A tip to consider: In a taste-test study, you can use a cup or bowl holder so the dish is closer to the face and the test participant does not need to tilt the head downward as much to taste the drink/food.

 Another tip to consider: If you're asking clients to read instructions or answer a questionnaire, you can present this information on a screen with the relevant text and attach the camera to the screen, or use an on-board webcam.